Introduction

 IP4 binding causes dynamic changes in multiple domains of P-Rex1 and inhibits PIP3-induced activation.

 A) Difference HDX-MS data plotted onto the domain layout of P-Rex1.
 Blue regions indicate less deuterium uptake upon IP4 binding.
 Graphs show the exchange over time for select regions in the P-Rex1 (B) PH domain and (C) an IP4P region that was disordered in the P-Rex1–Gβγ structure.
-Shown is the average of two experiments with error bars representing the mean ± standard deviation.
+The average of two experiments is plotted with the bars representing the range of each time point.
 D) In vitro GEF activity of P-Rex1 evaluated on liposomes containing 2.5 μM PIP3 in the presence of varying IP4 concentrations (0-100 μM).
 Data were fit to exponentials to get rate constants by constraining the span to be shared.
 The resulting rates for each experiment were normalized by averaging two PIP3 data points and two PC/PS data points to represent the top and bottom of the binding curve.
-The resulting normalized rates (min−1) were fit with a one-phase binding curve wherein the top and bottom were constrained to 1 and 0, respectively, and the Hill coefficient fixed at −1.
+The resulting normalized rates (min-1) were fit with a one-phase binding curve wherein the top and bottom were constrained to 1 and 0, respectively, and the Hill coefficient fixed at -1.
 The resulting IC50 was 1.4 µM with a confidence interval of 0.81 to 2.3.
 Data represent 4-5 independent experiments.
 Error bars represent the mean ± S.D.

 P-Rex1 exhibits low basal activity until it becomes activated via direct interaction with membrane-bound regulators PIP3 and Gβγ which act synergistically (Cash et al., 2019, 2016; Mayeenuddin et al., 2006; Welch et al., 2002), indicating that they use distinct modes of regulation.
 Although relatively little is known about how P-Rex1 transitions to an activated state, recent structural studies have defined their docking sites.
 Gβγ engages a scaffold composed of an amalgamation of the DEP2-PDZ1-PDZ2-IP4P domains and likely helps recruit P-Rex1 to the cell membrane (Cash et al., 2019).
 In contrast, PIP3 binds to the PH domain (Hill et al., 2005) in a basic pocket (Cash et al., 2016), but this is not necessary for its recruitment to the cell membrane, implying that PIP3 instead induces a conformational change that activates the enzyme (Cash et al., 2016).
 Because domains C-terminal to the catalytic DH domain are well known to be involved in autoinhibition (Chávez-Vargas et al., 2016; Hill et al., 2005; Ravala et al., 2020; Urano et al., 2008), the allosteric change induced by PIP3 must defeat interdomain contacts and render the catalytic DH domain accessible to its substrate.